Astana Anyar bombing: Aftermath

 Indonesian National Police announced that the wounded victims will receive compensation from the state.

-Local businesses at Astana Anyar road chose to temporarily close their businesses until further notice from the Police.
+Local businesses at Astana Anyar road temporarily closed their businesses until further notice from the Police.
 The road partially opened on the next day, but the police station remained inaccessible and blocked from the sight using zinc sheets and guarded with some Brimob members.

 In the national scale, the attack made the management at businesses increase their security and alertness.
 Indonesian Chamber of Commerce and Industry, Indonesia Businesses Association, and Indonesian Shopping Center Association issued statements that the business will run as usual, but their security and alertness will be increased.
 Security in malls, trading centers, grocery, and other businesses office reportedly increased, and security patrol performed by their security apparatus intensified.
 They are committed for the customer's safety and convenience in their places.

 The bombing incident happened 3 days before the Kaesang Pangarep, Joko Widodo younger son, marriage event.
-Despite being far away from the incident location, Kaesang's older brother and Mayor of Surakarta, Gibran Rakabuming Raka announced that the event will have security layer increased as preventive measure due to high-level and high-profiled figures such as the President himself, Vice President, and other state officials will gather at the event.
-Ridwan Habib, a University of Indonesia lecturer and terrorist observer, asked the Police to increase their alertness and secure the event and also during Christmas and New Year events, as terrorists will acts in those times.
+Despite being far away from the incident location, Kaesang's older brother and Mayor of Surakarta, Gibran Rakabuming Raka, announced that the event would have a security layer increased as a preventive measure due to high-level and high-profile figures such as the President himself, Vice President, and other state officials will gather at the event.
+Ridwan Habib, a University of Indonesia lecturer and terrorist observer, asked the Police to increase their alertness and secure the event and also during Christmas and New Year events, as terrorists will act in those times.

-The only police killed in this incident; Police 2nd Sub-Inspector Sofyan Didu was posthumously promoted to the Police 1st Sub-inspector rank and was buried with honors in his private family's burial lot at Sukasari District, Bandung.
+The only police killed in this incident, Police 2nd Sub-Inspector Sofyan Didu, was posthumously promoted to the Police 1st Sub-inspector rank and was buried with honors in his private family's burial lot at Sukasari District, Bandung.

-On 30 December 2022, BNPT announced that the agency will initiate comprehensive evaluation of their deradicalization program, including stricter monitoring to the BNPT' terrorist red list.
-A new monitoring system will also develop by the BNPT for the military and law enforcement intelligence to monitor the terrorists and their networks.
+On 30 December 2022, BNPT announced that the agency would initiate a comprehensive evaluation of its deradicalization program, including stricter monitoring of the BNPT's terrorist red list.
+A new monitoring system will also be developed by the BNPT for the military and law enforcement intelligence to monitor the terrorists and their networks.

+Months after the incident, on 16 March 2023, BNPT established an anti-terror watch network in Bandung.
+The anti-terror watch network comprised 200 members from the West Java Province Terror Prevention Coordinating Forum, religious figures, public figures, and representatives from student organizations.

+On 15 November 2024, a poison pen letter claimed to be written by Jamaah Ansharut Daulah was sent to Parahyangan Catholic University in attempt to terrorize the upcoming graduation ceremony.
+The letter also make reference to Astana Anyar bombing.